ronakupadhyaya/SQL/Day1/Migration.md

 	age int);
 ```

-This will go into the file migrations/sqls/20171023230131-add-users-up.sql.
+This will go into the file migrations/sqls/20171025160224-add-users-up.sql.
 And now we can run the db-migrate tool.

 ```
-db-migrate up -c 1
+db-migrate up
 ```

 ![Migrate 1](./migrate1.png)